-As reported by the Civil Aviation Authority, with more than 72 million passengers, LHR accounts for approximately 52% of the London air travel market for the 12 months ending March 2014 (counting Luton Airport as serving London).
+As reported by the Civil Aviation Authority, with more than 74 million passengers, LHR accounts for approximately 50% of the London air travel market for the 12 months ending June 2015 (counting Luton Airport as serving London).
 It should be noted that this somewhat understates LHR's position because of its role as the UK (and Europe's) largest hub airport.
 Indeed, LHR is also the UK's major gateway airport and the largest European airport by number of passengers.
-For the 12 months ending March 2014, the CAA reports that LHR accounted for 32% of total UK passenger volumes.
-Its large route network underpins this position.
-Over 80 airlines operate at LHR and six of the top 10 intercontinental routes by number of seats offered touch LHR.
+For the 12 months ending June 2015, the CAA reports that LHR accounted for 30% of total UK passenger volumes and handled approximately 80% of all of the UK's scheduled long haul traffic.
+Its large route network underpins this position, with over 80 airlines operating at LHR, 185 destinations served in 84 countries and five of the top 10 intercontinental routes by number of seats offered touching LHR.
 LHR therefore serves a geographical area much wider than London.

-LHR is also exposed to some trans-modal competition, in particular from rail.
+LHR is also exposed to some transmodal competition, in particular from rail.
 Domestic air services compete with rail, and the Eurostar rail service competes very effectively with airlines on the London-Paris and London-Brussels routes.
 Rail competition with airlines may increase in future as other high speed rail destinations are added to serve London in addition to Eurostar's route network and (in the longer term) there is potential for limited competition from domestic high speed rail services.

-RELATIVELY RESILIENT TRAFFIC CHARACTERISTICS
+RESILIENT TRAFFIC CHARACTERISTICS

 LHR traffic has grown at reasonably constant growth rates over the past 10 years.
-The standard deviation of the long term average annual passenger growth rate for LHR is 2.7% which evidences low volatility compared to most rated airports in Europe.
+The standard deviation of the long term average annual passenger growth rate for LHR is 2.2% which evidences low volatility compared to most rated airports in Europe.